genomicsclass/leanpub/manuscript/adjusting_with_factor_analysis.md

 data(GSE5859Subset)
 ```

-Here is an image we showed earlier with a subset of genes showing both the sex effect and time effects, along with sample to sample correlations (computed on all genes) showing the complex structure of the data:
+Below is an image we showed earlier with a subset of genes showing both the sex effect and the time effects, along with sample to sample correlations (computed on all genes) showing the complex structure of the data: